fu4303/portfolio-robkendal/posts/2019-12-22-solving-react-hooks-invalid-hook-call-warning.md

 ---
 templateKey: blog-post
 title: Solving React Hooks' invalid hook call warning
-date: 2019-12-22T09:28:23.344Z
+date: 2019-12-22T09:28:23.344+00:00
 featured: false
-featuredimage: /img/fixing-invalid-hooks-warning-blog-header.png
+featuredimage: "/img/fixing-invalid-hooks-warning-blog-header.png"
-description: >
+description: 'Building a React project and have the error ''Hooks can only be called inside the body of a function component''?
+We''ll solve the ''invalid hook call warning'' error and get your project back on track.

-  Building a React project and have the error 'Hooks can only be called inside the body of a function component'?
-We'll solve the 'invalid hook call warning' error and get your project back on track.
+'
 tags:
 - JavaScript
 - Development
 - Tutorials
 - React
 - Debugging

 ---
 ![Blog header for article on invalid hook call warning](/img/fixing-invalid-hooks-warning-blog-header.png)

 Recently, I decided to build a [React-based visual query builder](https://github.com/bpk68/react-visual-query-builder) as none of the existing ones out in the wild were doing what I wanted.
 Awesome: who doesn't love the chance to get their chops around a meaty sort-of-side-project, especially when we'd planned to release it to the open source community?!